Not present in UK

 Notifiable - see 'Report a sighting' below

-Asian longhorn beetle (ALB) is an insect pest which poses a serious threat to a wide range of broadleaved trees outside of its natural range in China and neighbouring countries.
+Asian longhorn beetle (ALB) is a highly destructive insect pest which poses a serious threat to a wide range of broadleaved trees outside of its natural range in China and neighbouring countries.
 Some of the trees which it can damage are forest and woodland species.

-Asian longhorn beetle is not known to be present in the United Kingdom, although one outbreak of a breeding population was found in Paddock Wood, Kent, England, in 2012.
+Asian longhorn beetle is not known to be present in the United Kingdom, although one outbreak (breeding population) was found in Paddock Wood, Kent, England, in 2012.
 It was subject to rapid eradication action, and annual surveys since then have found no evidence of a continuing presence.
 There have also been occasional interceptions of individual beetles in the UK.

 A native of Asia, it has become established, and caused significant damage, in parts of North America since being accidentally introduced there in the 1990s.
 Since 2000 there have also been outbreaks in several European countries, incuding Italy, some of which are still subject to eradication action.

 The larvae, or grubs, of ALB feed on the wood of living trees, boring galleries, or tunnels, in the trunks and branches as they feed.
 The galleries can penetrate all the way from the outer, or cambium, layer to the heart wood, and a severe infestation can kill the tree.

 Compounding the threat is the fact that ALB can infest a wide range of bread-leaved trees, including species grown commercially for timber and fruit production – see ‘Susceptible species’ below.
 Its destructiveness means it has the potential to significantly alter and disrupt forest and woodland ecosystems if it became established, as well as disrupt economic activity.

 Analysis of climate data suggests that most of England and Wales and some warmer coastal areas of Scotland are suitable for its establishment, but south-east England and the south coast are at greatest risk.